QuantumOSDev/QuantumOS2/docs/CODE_STYLE.md

 ```c
 char** args = (char**)kcalloc(4, sizeof(char*));
 ```
+> [!IMPORTANT]
-**When value type isn't the same as variable type we should cast it always!**
+> When value type isn't the same as variable type we should cast it always!
 ### Headers
 ```c
 /*